vascode/MG100_firmware/README.md

 ## Use binary for demo

-<place holder> way to provide binary and use command like in https://github.com/LairdCP/MG100_firmware/releases?
+(place holder) a way to provide binary and use command like in https://github.com/LairdCP/MG100_firmware/releases?

 ## Clone firmware source